yzzhang2008/MGID-Dataset/README.md

 #### (1) Download Raw Data
 *** As for text, the title and textual content has been encapsulated into .zip file.
 One can access it directionly.<br>
-*** As for raw image, since Getty Image is a commercial platform, we will not open the raw image directionly.
-Instead, we choose to open its image URL, and provide the   imagedownloader.py to download all raw images in MGID.
+*** As for raw image, since Getty Image is a commercial platform, we will not upload the raw image directionly.
+Instead, we choose to upload its image URL, and provide the   imagedownloader.py to download all raw images in MGID.

 #### (2) User license
 ##### 1. Commercial and academic use